ChihHaoChen/Learch_REST_API/README.md

 ## GETTING STARTED
 [gt]: #getting-started 'Getting started guide'

-The codes have been uploaded to Heroku, and can be accessed through the HTTP address:
+The codes have been migrated from Heroku to DigitalOcean, and can be accessed through the HTTP address:

 [159.203.33.255:3000](https//159.203.33.255:3000), where 3000 is the default port number for this API.